dmbarbour/wikilon/docs/AwelonLang.md

 ## Hierarchical Dictionaries

-To support dictionary-passing application models, Awelon will support hierarchical inclusion of one dictionary within another via secure hash:
+Awelon supports a simple model for hierarchical structure.
+The motivation is to support dictionary passing or synchronizing application patterns and corresponding security models that are otherwise difficult to represent.
+Awelon dictionaries are most readily referenced and shared via secure hash, so we leverage that here:

         secureHashOfPatch1
         secureHashOfPatch2
         @word1 definition1
+        ...
         @@dict secureHashOfDict
-        @word2 definition2

-The `@@dict` line defines a named dictionary `dict`.
-A word of form `foo@dict` refers to the definition of `foo` within `dict`.
-Named dictionaries are not first-class in Awelon and must be referenced indirectly.
-A dictionary may otherwise be updated anywhere a word may be updated, as exemplified by placing it between definitions of `word1` and `word2`.
-To indicate an empty dictionary, a blank line will suffice and also serves as the implicit default.

-We may add the `@dict` suffix to any word or text or block to indicate context.

-        [a b c]@dict == [a@dict b@dict c@dict]
-        "hello"@dict == [104 "ello" :]@dict
-        42@dict      == [41 S]@dict

-When we link `foo@dict`, we must similarly preserve the `@dict` context for all dependencies of `foo`.

-Deep hierarchy is possible and left associative, e.g. `foo@bar@baz` refers to `foo@bar` under `baz`.
-However, as a best practice, deep hierarchy should be avoided in source, appearing only during evaluation.

-*Localization* is an optimization to 'flatten' hierarchical references.
-In many cases, there will be significant overlap between parent and child dictionaries.
-Natural numbers, texts, utility functions like inline `i`, and so on will tend to possess de-facto standard definitions.
-Whenever we know `foo@dict` has the same evaluation behavior as `foo`, we can 'localize' to use the parent's word `foo` directly.
-We do not guarantee preservation of metadata associated by naming conventions, for example `foo.doc@dict` may be different from `foo.doc`.
-This implicit localization of metadata may be useful for some applications.

-Localization can improve both aesthetics and performance.
-For performance, dropping unnecessary origin information can improve sharing for stowage or memoization.
-Aesthetics are improved by reducing the noise of adding `@dict` to everything, and focusing human attention instead on relevant differences between dictionaries.
+        ...
+        @wordN definitionN

+We update the definition of special symbol `@dict` to define a child dictionary.
+By default, all hierarchical dictionaries are empty.
+Use of a blank line in place of the secure hash is treated as a synonym for the empty dictionary.
+As with words, only the final definition of a dictionary symbol applies.

+Child dictionaries are referenced indirectly.
+A word of the form `foo@dict` refers to the meaning of `foo` within `dict`.
+When linked, if the definition of `foo` in `dict` is `x y z` then `foo@dict` will link as `x@dict y@dict z@dict`.
+Similarly, we may annotate a block for evaluation in context of a child dictionary, `[x y z]@dict == [x@dict y@dict z@dict]`.
+Since text is sugar for blocks, we also support `"hello"@dict == [104 "ello" :]@dict`.
+No space is permitted between a word, block, or text and the `@dict` annotation.

+Deep hierarchical references such as `foo@bar@baz` are possible.
+These are left-associative, that is `foo@bar` under `baz`.
+I recommend against such references in source code (cf. Law of Demeter), but such references may be the result of an evaluation.

+A child cannot reference the parent.
+But parent and child frequently share structure and meaning - a consistent interpretation of numbers, texts, math and utility functions.

+*Localization* is an optimization that takes advantage of this sharing.
+Whenever `foo@bar` has the same meaning as `foo`, a localizing evaluator may forget the origin and simply replace `foo@bar` by `foo`.
+Localization can improve performance in context of stowage or memoization.
+More importantly, localization improves aesthetics and comprehension: we avoid noise like `42@bar` when it just means `42`, and applications will implicitly link localized metadata such as `foo.doc` instead of `foo.doc@bar`.
+Intriguingly, it is feasible for `foo@bar@baz` to localize to `foo` or `foo@bar`.